iomeone/Fun-Scheme-Compiler/SUPPORTED.md

 _____

 ### `apply proc lst`
-Description: Applies a procedure in proc to an argument list.
+Description: Applies a procedure in `proc` to an argument list `lst`. `proc` is supported by all prims listed in the documentation, as well.

 Example:
 ```scheme